michaelbilow/cookiecutter-pypackage/README.rst

 * Tox_ testing: Setup to easily test for Python 2.7, 3.4, 3.5, 3.6
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Punch_: Pre-configured version updater with a single command
+* Black_: Code formatting with Black_ is enabled via a pre-commit hook.
 * Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)